spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/webhooks/_index.md

 ---

-In order to programmatically trigger pipelines you can send a `POST` call to Spinnaker at a preconfigured endpoint.
+In order to programmatically trigger pipelines, you can send a `POST` call to Spinnaker at a preconfigured endpoint.
 You can use this to trigger pipelines when a CI job finishes, from the command line, or from a third-party system.
-The payload, whether it is one you are able to write, or it is provided for you, will be available in the Pipeline's execution.
+The payload, whether it is one you are able to write or it is provided for you, will be available in the Pipeline's execution.

-> __☞ Note__:  You can configure multiple pipelines to trigger off of a single
+> **Note**:  You can configure multiple pipelines to trigger off of a single
 > webhook.

 If you're triggering from a *GitHub* webhook, see the instructions